osirislab/ctf101/docs/forensics/what-is-packet-capture.md

 !!! abstract "Wireshark"

     Wireshark is a really good resource to view packets and see their contents.
 We can also use Wireshark to capture packets on our interface just like `tcpdump`.
-I have a ping command running in a WSL instance.
+Here in this example, I have a ping command running in a WSL instance.

     ![Wireshark Record](images/wireshark-record.gif)